Skip to main content

 As competition among universities intensifies, the role of the campus estate in shaping student experience has never been more important.

-The physical environment—ranging from cutting-edge learning spaces to vibrant campus life—plays a critical role in student experience.
+The physical environment, ranging from cutting-edge learning spaces to vibrant campus life, plays a critical role in designing for the student experience.
 With student expectations evolving, universities are considering how their estates can be developed and refined to support modern learning, wellbeing, and community needs.
-A well-planned estate strategy can help institutions remain competitive, while also fostering an environment that meets current and future demands.
+A well-planned university estate strategy can help institutions remain competitive, while also fostering an environment that meets current and future demands.

-We have worked with the University of West England (UWE) to develop a masterplan that will in the future deliver a campus that will excite, inspire, motivate and attract students, staff, employers and other partners.
+We have worked with the University of the West of England (UWE) to develop a campus masterplan that will in the future deliver a campus that will excite, inspire, motivate and attract students, staff, employers and other partners.

 In this article we explore some of the key themes to be addressed when developing such a masterplan.